TNiconic/CCRI/VMware/ESXi_ReadMe.txt

 #3.
 They need to have PuTTY installed for some of the checks to work.
 #Download link for PuTTY
     https://putty.org/
+    Have them login to PuTTY and connect to the ESXi server, just to prove it

 #4.
 They will need to enable SSH on the target ESXi host